A Lotte Data – Minecraft Data Pack

 • Cleric villagers may gift a heroic player Redstone ore or lapis ore.

-• Fletcher villagers may gift a heroic player arrows of Luck.
+• Fletcher villagers may gift a heroic player arrows of Luck, Slow Falling, The Turtle Master, Weaving, Oozing, Infestation, or Wind Charging.

 • Mason villagers may gift a heroic player coal ore.